Skip to main content

-Do you have a worksheet (Word document, PDF, Google Doc...) that you want your students to complete?
+Do you have a test or worksheet (Word document, PDF, Google Doc...) that lives outside of Otus that you want your students to complete?
 There are a few options here that will work for you:

-• Option 1: Create the worksheet using questions on an Advanced Assessment.
+• Option 1: Create the test or worksheet using questions on an Advanced Assessment.

-• Option 2: Add the worksheet as an image into an Advanced Assessment question that the students can free-hand write or draw on.
+• Option 2: Add the test or worksheet as an image into an Advanced Assessment question that the students can free-hand write or draw on.

-• Option 3: Add the worksheet to a Rubric Assessment, students will print, complete, and upload their work as an image on the same rubric assessment.
+• Option 3: Add the test or worksheet to a Rubric Assessment, students will print, complete, and upload their work as an image on the same rubric assessment.

 💡 Tips